gabriel-riva/conectacesurg/replit.md

 # Portal Conecta CESURG

 ## Overview
 Portal Conecta CESURG is an institutional web platform for CESURG members, offering user management, community interaction, calendar, news publishing, and AI functionalities.
-It aims to be a comprehensive hub for the CESURG community.
+It aims to be a comprehensive hub for the CESURG community, serving as a central hub for information and collaboration.

 ## User Preferences
 Preferred communication style: Simple, everyday language.